mddazure/azure-vwan-microhack/README.md

 ![image](images/scenario3-hubs.png)

 ## Task 3: Verifiy connectivity and inspect routing
 Connect to spoke-1-vm via Bastion.
-Open Internet Explorer, browse to spoke-3-vm at 172.16.3.4 and to spoke-4-vm at 172.16.4.4.
+Open a command prompt and type `curl 172.16.3.4`  to access spoke-3-vm and `curl 172.16.4.4` to access spoke-4-vm.

 Do the same from on-prem-vm.